 I would like a container for my department.
 How can I get one?

 If you don’t currently have a container but want to recycle batteries, check with your neighbors.
 We have a lot of battery containers on campus and there might be one close by you don’t know about.
-If you do need one, you can use the on-line form to request one.
+If you do need one, you can use the online pick-up form to request one.
 Make sure your building and room are listed and mention that you do not need to have a container picked up, just an empty one delivered.

 Where do the batteries go?